SashoN1913/Online-Store/README.md

-# Online Srore
+# Online Store

-#TODO: add description
+Online store with the possibility for discounts...

 ## Features